The Execution of Lady Jane Grey: Treatment

 In 1833 Delaroche painted the subject of Lady Jane's execution, nearly 300 years after the event, drawing upon contemporary historical sources to help him portray it accurately.
 Delaroche had built his reputation in the Paris salon with large, realistic portrayals of famous events from the previous few centuries.
-Despite the artist's familiarity with the painting of historical narratives, there are aspects of the painting which are inaccurate.
+As with many artists of the time that specialized in the painting of historical narratives, there are aspects of the scene which were invented to heighten the symbolism and drama.

 The painting depicts the moment that Jane, blindfolded, is being assisted to lay her head upon the block for the executioner.
 Her outstretched hand reaches uncertainly down to find the block.
 She is being assisted by a man who is identified as John Brydges, 1st Baron Chandos.
 Chandos was a Lieutenant of the Tower at the time of Jane's execution.
 While imprisoned in the Tower, Jane was attended by ladies in waiting, one of whom was the nursemaid of her infancy.
 Two ladies in waiting are depicted in the painting, showing their grief at the event which is about to take place.

-The execution actually was conducted in the open air, in a part of the grounds of the Tower of London that is known as Tower Green, and where Henry VIII's wives Anne Boleyn and Catherine Howard had been executed.
-The painting indicates either that Delaroche was not familiar with this aspect of the event and has constructed the location according to his historical knowledge of other such events, or that he chose to take a great deal of artistic license.
+The execution was conducted in the open air, in a part of the grounds of the Tower of London that is known as Tower Green, and where Henry VIII's wives Anne Boleyn and Catherine Howard had been executed.
+Delaroche instead chose a darker environment to heighten the psychological weight of the dark subject matter, much as a scenographer would for a stage play.

 In the picture, the execution is taking place upon a raised wooden platform similar to those on which executions of royalty and nobility had taken place in the French Revolution.
 The edge of this platform can be seen, draped with a black cloth, across the foreground of the picture.
 At the rear of the pictorial space the handrail of stairs descends, and the tops of two weapons indicate the presence of guards.
-Delaroche was presumably aware that the Tower of London was founded by William of Normandy.
+Delaroche includes a detail about the Tower of London that associates it with its founder William of Normandy.
 In the painting, two stout Norman columns with cushion capitals, a blind arcade, and a large chevroned arch create a backdrop indicative of the antiquity of the site.
-However, the buildings within the Tower of London span the reigns of many monarchs.
-In fact, the execution took place outside the Chapel of St Peter ad Vincula, which was constructed not at the time of William the Conqueror but by order of Henry VIII, and therefore in a style postdating that of the architecture in the painting by nearly 500 years.
+His choice of this building from several within the Tower of London that span the reigns of many monarchs seems intentional and may be for stylistic or symbolic reasons, since the execution actually took place outside the Chapel of St Peter ad Vincula, which was constructed not at the time of William the Conqueror but by order of Henry VIII nearly 500 years later.